Online-Everything-Tool/oet/app/api/fix-linting-errors/_prompts/prompt_template.md

 1.  **Address Unused Code First (`@typescript-eslint/no-unused-vars`):**

     - **A. Unused Imports:** You MUST remove any imported modules or named imports that are not used anywhere in the file.
-    - **B. Unused Variables & Functions:** If a variable or function (declared within another function or at the module scope but not exported) is declared but never used, you MUST remove its entire declaration.
+    - **B. Unused Functions:** If a function (declared within another function or at the module scope but not exported) is declared but never used, remove its entire declaration.
+    - **C. Unused Variables:** If a variable is declared but never used, remove its entire declaration.
-    - **C. Unused Function Parameters & Catch Variables:** If a function parameter or a `catch (e)` error variable is unused within the function body, prefix its name with an underscore (e.g., `_unusedParam`, `catch (_err)`).
+    - **D. Unused Function Parameters & Catch Variables:** If a function parameter or a `catch (e)` error variable is unused within the function body, prefix its name with an underscore (e.g., `_unusedParam`, `catch (_err)`).

 2.  **Fix Types (`@typescript-eslint/no-explicit-any` and Implicit `any`):**